 - Use the National Student Loan Data System (NSLDS) to figure out who your servicers are and contact them to find out their policies.

-- In addition, look into cosigner release and a life insurance policy that could help with any outstanding debt, and now a days you can get insurance from even companies online as One Sure Insurance.
+- In addition, look into cosigner release and a life insurance policy that could help with any outstanding debt, and now a days you can get insurance from even companies online.